 specification of tests in the course of maintenance in the instructions.

-Non Electrical Equipment protected by liquid immersion “k” (ISO 80079-37)
+Non Electrical Equipment protected by liquid immersion “k” (ISO 80079-37) [A.17 of ISO/IEC 80079-34 CD]

 General

 Additional to the safety aspects for non-electrical equipment defined in A.10 of ISO/IEC 80079-34 Edition 1 the following safety aspects are relevant.